RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Reporting/Handy Tricks/creating-a-financial-fiscal-year-calendar-table-template/creating-a-financial-fiscal-year-calendar-table-template.md

-# Creating a Financial / Fiscal Year Calendar Table - Template
+# Creating a Fiscal Year Calendar Table

 The purpose this page is to provide an easy-to-use PowerBi Calendar table with date hierarchy already configured for Australian Financial and Fiscal years.
 This will ensure that reports that incorporate a date are consistent in the way they are handling them and reduces the work burden of having to recreate from scratch each time.